EMPLOYMENT APPLICATION BEST PRACTICES

 Although many state and federal equal opportunity laws do not directly prohibit employers from asking questions reflecting age, race, national origin, disability, etc. these types of inquiries may be used as evidence of an employer’s intent to discriminate.
 Therefore, it is strongly advised employers do not include any questions that produce a response related to these protected classes unless they can be legally justified.

-Criminal History: Many state and local laws require employers to remove criminal-history questions from employment applications.
+Many state and local laws require employers to remove criminal-history questions from employment applications.
 This protects applicants convicted of a crime from automatic disqualification during the selection process.
-Information needed to conduct background checks should be obtained on a separate form authorizing the employer to conduct the check.
+Information needed to conduct background checks should be obtained on a separate form.
+This authorizes the employer to conduct the check.

 Always refer to your specific state laws to ensure organizational compliance.